MiladHooshyar/WetChannelExtraction/README.md

 3. The path to the intensity  raster (int_raster)

 4. The path to the flow direction grid (flowdir_raster) and valley network (valley_raster).
-These two rasters can be extracted using the the code available at https://github.com/MiladHooshyar/DrainageNetworkExtraction.git and are saved as �Modified_Fdir_8.tif� and �valley_network.tif�, respectively.
+These two rasters can be extracted using the the code available at https://github.com/MiladHooshyar/DrainageNetworkExtraction.git and are saved as Modified_Fdir_8.tif and valley_network.tif, respectively.

 5. The unit of the DEM (unit).
-It is �m� for meter and �ft� for feet.
+It is m for meter and ft for feet.

 6. The size of the DEM in meters (pix_per_m).